pypa/distlib/docs/migration.rst

 The ``pkg_resources`` entry point API
 -------------------------------------

-Entry points in ``pkg_resources`` are equivalent to a per-distribution registry (see :ref:`dist-registry`).
-The keys to the registry are just names in a hierarchical namespace delineated with periods (like Python packages).
+Entry points in ``pkg_resources`` are equivalent to per-distribution exports dictionary (see :ref:`dist-exports`).
+The keys to the dictionary are just names in a hierarchical namespace delineated with periods (like Python packages).
 These keys are called *groups* in ``pkg_resources`` documentation, though that term is a little ambiguous.
 In Eclipse, for example, they are called *extension point IDs*, which is a little closer to the intended usage, but a bit of a mouthful.
-In ``distlib``, we'll use the term ``category`` or ``registry category``.
+In ``distlib``, we'll use the term ``category`` or ``export category``.

-In ``distlib``, the implementation of the registry is slightly different from that of ``pkg_resources``.
-A :class:`Distribution` instance has a ``registry`` attribute, which is a dictionary keyed by category and whose values are dictionaries which map names to :class:`RegistryEntry` instances.
+In ``distlib``, the implementation of exports is slightly different from entry points of ``pkg_resources``.
+A :class:`Distribution` instance has an ``exports`` attribute, which is a dictionary keyed by category and whose values are dictionaries which map names to :class:`ExportEntry` instances.

 Below are the ``pkg_resources`` functions, and how to achieve the equivalent in ``distlib``.
 In cases where the ``pkg_resources`` functions take